IThioye/Concept-Connector/README.md

 ## 🧩 Limitations & Future Work

-* Sequential agent calls (can be optimized with async).
+* Sequential agent calls can still be optimized for latency despite async orchestration.
-* Limited bias detection (expand with external datasets).
+* Bias mitigation performs a single corrective pass; additional iterations or human review may be desirable for high-stakes use.
-* Basic readability heuristics (can integrate text complexity models).
+* Fairness metrics rely on lightweight heuristics—consider complementing them with corpus-based evaluation.
-* No authentication or multi-user separation (planned).
+* Feedback adaptation is session-scoped and does not yet support multi-user personalization with authentication.

 ---